lwoiceshyn/Guess-The-Emotion/README.md

 # Guess The Emotion

-A module for an interactive game where the Nao robot displays different emotions and asks the user to correctly identify them.
+An interactive game application for the humanoid social robot by Aldebaran robotics, the Nao.

+The robot, upon detecting a face in its frontal camera, will ask the user if they would like to participate in a game of emotional recognition.

+If the user says yes, the robot will cycle through its different emotional states, asking the user to correctly classify them.
+If the user gets the state right, the robot will move onto the next state; if they are wrong, the robot will ask the user to guess again until they get it correct.

+Requirements
+*Latest version of the Nao SDK
+*Ubuntu 14.04 or Later